40 Popular Places in Okinawa That You Need to Visit on Your Next Trip

 If you are getting Awamori as a present to take home, choose one that is approachable to the uninitiated such as Zanpa by Higa Shuzo, Kura by Helio Distillery, or Ryukyu Classic by Shinzato Shuzo.
 Ryukyu glassware for Awamori will also make a great present.

 There are many outlying islands in Okinawa Prefecture, and the Yaeyama Islands are among the most famous.
 Located about 400km from the main island at a latitude of 24°N, these are the most south-western islands in all of Japan.

 It is about 55 minutes by air from Naha to Ishigaki Island, the central hub of the Yaeyama Islands.
-There are also direct flights from Tokyo, Nagoya, Osaka, and Fukuoka.
+There are also direct flights from Tokyo, Nagoya, and Osaka.
 The other islands in the Yaeyama archipelago can be reached from Ishigaki Island via high speed boat, ferry, or airplane.

 Enjoy Marine Activities at Kabira Bay, Ishigaki Island